Two categories are open within the Back to Work Scheme:

 - Job details including start date, salary details and job location postcode, and

-- If you want to offset the payment against another SRO liability - details of that liability
+- If you want to offset the payment against another State Revenue Office liability, details of that liability.

 Claim your payment

 You can use one online claim process to claim for multiple eligible employees.

 Applications are open for these categories: